unicrons/github-actions-playground/workshop/iac_scan/README.md

 ## Common IaC Security Issues

-A lot of this issues are shared with the [Infrastructure Runtime Security](../runtime_infra_scan/) module.
+Many of these issues are shared with the [Infrastructure Runtime Security](../runtime_infra_scan/) module.

 ### Access Control
 - **Overly Permissive IAM Policies** – wildcard privileges and never-used rights that violate least-privilege.